Frequently Asked Questions

-- CRE Income Fund is structures as an LLC and issues a 1099 to all investors at the end of each year.
+- CRE Income Fund is structured as an LLC and issues a K-1 to all investors at the end of each year.

 - Management is a separate LLC that has all of the liability.